mason-bially/ttrpg-xcom/01_mechanics.md

 * -5 Will, for every 25% distance in species.
 * -5 Will, for extreme alien features (generally aliens from extreme environments).
-* -5 Will, for talking those with obviously strong psionics (while lacking the Psi skill).
+* -5 Will, for talking those with obviously strong psionics (unless the user is also psionic).

 This accounts for the general social unrest between different alien species, and between humans and aliens.
+For example a gatekeeper triggers all of these penalties for a general total of -30.

 ### Tech